tryigit/Chrome-Mind-Tuner/README.md

 ## The Calibration Method

-The path to optimization is a simple, three-step cycle.
+This guide covers both the Chrome browser and the system-wide Android WebView.

+### For Google Chrome

-1.  **Access the Control Panel:** Open Chrome, navigate to `chrome://flags`.
+1.  **Access the Control Panel:** Open Chrome and navigate to `chrome://flags`.
-2.  **Locate the Variable:** Use the search bar to find the **Flag Identifier** from the tables below.
+2.  **Locate & Implement:** Use the search bar to find the **Flag Identifier** from the tables below, adjust the setting, and tap **"Relaunch"**.
-3.  **Implement and Observe:** Adjust the setting as recommended, then tap **"Relaunch"**.
-Pay attention to the subtle shifts in your browser's behavior, feel, and responsiveness.
+3.  **Observe:** Pay attention to the subtle shifts in your browser's behavior, feel, and responsiveness.

+### For Android System WebView (Advanced)

+Many applications use Android's built-in WebView to render web content.
+Applying these optimizations to WebView can improve performance across your entire system.

+1.  **Prerequisite:** You need a tool that can launch hidden activities.
+We recommend **[ActivityManager by sdex](https://github.com/sdex/ActivityManager/releases)**, a powerful open-source utility.
+2.  **Launch WebView DevTools:**
+    *   Open ActivityManager.
+    *   Search for and launch the following activity:
+        ```
+        WebView DevTools
+        org.chromium.android_webview.devui.MainActivity
+        ```
+3.  **Apply Flags:** This will open a flags interface identical to Chrome's.
+Apply the same settings from the tables below.
+A device restart may be required for all changes to take full effect across the system.

 ---